2026 Federal Tax Brackets: Rates, Ranges & What Changed

 How the standard deduction affects your bracket

 Your taxable income (the number you run through the bracket tables above) equals your adjusted gross income minus the standard deduction (or itemized deductions).
-A single filer earning $80,000 in gross income would have taxable income of $63,850 after subtracting the $16,150 standard deduction, placing them in the 22% bracket rather than the 24% bracket.
+A single filer earning $80,000 in gross income would have taxable income of $63,900 after subtracting the $16,100 standard deduction, placing them in the 22% bracket.

 The state and local tax (SALT) deduction lets you deduct certain taxes you pay to state and local governments from your federal taxable income.
 The TCJA capped this deduction at $10,000 starting in 2018, a hard cap that squeezed taxpayers in high-tax states.